lechos22/AutoDev/django-description.md

+# Django

-Django, a high-level Python web framework, follows the "batteries-included" philosophy, offering a range of ready-to-use components for building robust web applications.
+Django is a high-level Python web framework, follows the "batteries-included" philosophy, offering a range of ready-to-use components for building robust web applications.
 Here are its core ideas and file structure:

-### Core Ideas
+## Core Ideas

 1. **MTV (Model-Template-View) Architecture**: Similar to MVC (Model-View-Controller), Django uses:
    - **Model**: Defines the data structure.
 It is a Python class that maps to a database table.